 In 2015, AIF published audience research revealing that in the four year period from 2010-2014, AIF member events generated an estimated £1bn for the UK economy in audience spend, £80m of which was sent along the supply chain at local businesses.
-AIF currently represents over 50 member events, ranging from the 800-capacity Starry Skies to the 55,000-capacity Isle of Wight Festival.
+AIF currently represents over 50 member events, ranging from the 800-capacity Starry Skies to the 60,000-capacity Boomtown Fair.

 “The AIF: The closest thing you can get to a union as a promoter.
 Indispensible.” –Freddie Fellowes, Secret Garden Party